google/google-authenticator/libpam/README.md

 In turn, `pam_google_authenticator` module also supports both the standard `use_first_pass` and `try_first_pass` options.
 But most users would not need to set those on the `pam_google_authenticator`.

+### noskewadj

+If you discover that your TOTP code never works, this is most commonly the result of the clock on your server being different from the one on your Android device.
+The PAM module makes an attempt to compensate for time skew.
+You can teach it about the amount of skew that you are experiencing, by trying to log it three times in a row.
+Make sure you always wait 30s (but not longer), so that you get three distinct TOTP codes.

+Some administrators prefer that time skew isn't adjusted automatically, as doing so results in a slightly less secure system configuration.
+If you want to disable it, you can do so on the module command line:

+`  auth required pam_google_authenticator.so noskewadj`

+### no_increment_hotp

+Don't increment the counter for failed HOTP attempts.
+This is important if log attempts with failed passwords still get an OTP prompt.

+### nullok

+Allow users to log in without OTP, if they haven't set up OTP yet.

+### echo_verification_code

+By default, the PAM module does not echo the verification code when it is entered by the user.
+In some situations, the administrator might prefer a different behavior.
+Pass the `echo_verification_code` option to the module in order to enable echoing.

 If you would like verification codes that are counter based instead of timebased, use the `google-authenticator` binary to generate a secret key in